lamtranluu/lam.labwork/Week 7/Music Recommender/README.md

 ### 2.Project Methodology:
 - Web scraping top 100 Billboard
 - Revise user 's song if it is/is not from top 100 Billboard.
-- Web scraping Spotify by API too obatin playlist  's library
+- Web scraping Spotify by API too obtain playlist  's library
 - Recommend user a song from Spotify playlist, based on the similar cluster group.(Kmeans)

 ### 3.Tools & Skill Required: